kiali/kiali/design/KEPS/extensions/proposal.md

 ### Investigation of re-using Istio Metrics

 One major alternative to the proposed solution was to re-use Istio metrics.
 The pros and cons of that approach are listed below.
 After evaluation, it was decided that the cons outweighed the pros.
-In particular, the istio metricsare complex and would be more difficult to provide by the extensions.
-Also, it is safer to be disconnected from the Istio APIs and reply on our own.
+In particular, the Istio metrics are complex and would be more difficult to provide by the extensions.
+Also, it is safer to be disconnected from the Istio APIs and rely on our own.

 - Pros: